-NATURAL WOODLAND BUFFER - A forested area consisting of various species of trees, saplings, shrubs, and ground covers in any combination and at any stage of growth.
+NATURAL WOODLAND BUFFER - A forested area consisting of various species of

 PRIMARY STRUCTURE - A structure other than one that is used for purposes wholly incidental or accessory to the use of another structure on the same premises.

 PROTECTED SHORELAND - For natural freshwater bodies without artificial impoundments, for artificially impounded freshwater bodies, and for coastal waters and rivers, all land located within 250 feet of the reference line of public waters.